gardener/etcd-druid/docs/proposals/01-multi-node-etcd-clusters.md

 The `BackupReady` condition will be maintained by the leading `etcd-backup-restore` sidecar that is in charge of taking backups.

 More condition types could be introduced in the future if specific purposes arise.

-### ClusterSize

-The `clusterSize` field contains the current size of the ETCD cluster.
-It will be actively kept up-to-date by `etcd-druid` in all scenarios.

-- Before [bootstrapping](#bootstrapping) the ETCD cluster (during cluster creation or later bootstrapping because of [quorum failure](#recommended-action-9)), `etcd-druid` will clear the `status.members` array and set `status.clusterSize` to be equal to `spec.replicas`.
-- While the ETCD cluster is quorate, `etcd-druid` will actively set `status.clusterSize` to be equal to length of the `status.members` whenever the length of the array changes (say, due to scaling of the ETCD cluster).

-Given that `clusterSize` reliably represents the size of the ETCD cluster, it can be used to calculate the `Ready` [condition](#conditions).

 ### Alternative